-Management Game MBA Capstone Course
+Management Game MBA Capstone

 The class takes place at the end of the curriculum and illustrates how to apply the tools acquired in other classes in a complex international business environment.
 A main focus of the learning is the unstructured nature of the problem.
 We train prospective managers to solve open-ended problems with talented people in creative ways.